More than just a garden, it is a place of historical importance for Florence

 Decorated internally and externally with stalactites and originally equipped with waterworks and luxuriant vegetation, the Large Grotto is divided into three sections decorated with remarkable examples of Mannerist sculptures.
 The first one was frescoed to create the illusion of a natural grotto, a natural refuge for shepherds to protect themselves from wild animals.
 It originally housed The Prisoners by Michelangelo which are now in the Accademia Gallery.
 The third and furthest hall in the grotto contains Giambologna's famous Bathing Venus and the second section contains Paris and Helen by Vincenzo de' Rossi.
 These last two chambers were created as the perfect setting for the secretive, amorous meetings of the Duke Francesco I de’ Medici.

 For those trying to escape the warm summer days in town, the Boboli Gardens offer the perfect antidote.
-My favourite area is the Koffeehouse which has been recently reopened to the public and the enchanting side avenues off the Viottolone, whose pergola of holm-oaks and welcoming low stone seats offer the perfect spots to relax and enjoy the silence of the gardens.
+My favourite area is the Koffeehouse which has been recently reopened to the public and the enchanting side avenues off the Viottolone, whose pergola of helm-oaks and welcoming low stone seats offer the perfect spots to relax and enjoy the silence of the gardens.

 At the end of your walk as you exit near the Palazzo Pitti, don’t forget to wave “bye” to the court dwarf Morgante who rides a tortoise!